 A critical aspect of the group’s waste management and product life cycle stewardship addresses extending product usage.
 This includes ensuring that products have a number of useful lives, which is achieved through our Remanufacture and Rebuild programmes.

-The 100% acquisition of SmartMatta (previously re-, an environmental solutions company) demonstrates our commitment to constantly finding innovative ways to drive economic, environmental and social sustainability.
-The acquisition supports our internal imperative as well as broadens our capability in assisting customers achieve their own objectives regarding responsible waste management.
+Our offerings through SmartMatta (an environmental solutions company) demonstrates our commitment to constantly finding innovative ways to drive economic, environmental and social sustainability.
+This business unit supports our internal imperative as well as broadens our capability in assisting customers achieve their own objectives regarding responsible waste management.
 The group has set an aspirational target for 2020 regarding its waste management approach.

 - Barloworld environmental policy